 The Planning Institue Australia is calling for the creation of a publicly accessible source of up-to-date flood mapping based on current scientific projections and for the state government to ensure that how this is measured is both consistent and reflected in our planning schemes.
 The City of Melbourne are calling for a requirement that in the metropolitan area Melbourne Water update flood data and review the mitigation measures which are in place at least every five years, because of the impact of climate change.

-A common thread is the need for flood data to be reviewed regularly (between 2-5 years) across local government areas.
-Such reviews are expensive for each individual council to carry out and with the increasing impact of climate change, our understanding of flooding, it’s impacts and the mitigation of the effects need to be informed with up-to-date data.
+A common thread is the need for flood data to be reviewed regularly (between 2-5 years), and at catchment level, across local government areas.
+Such reviews are expensive for each individual council to carry out, particularly for smaller rural and regional councils, and with the increasing impact of climate change, our understanding of flooding, it’s impacts and the mitigation of the effects need to be informed with up-to-date data.
 Data should at minimum be reviewed and provided to councils in a time span to inform updates to planning schemes.

 Victorian Government